Divorced Parents Arguing In Front Of Child

 Encourage Open Conversation

-Make Their Feelings Legitimate
+Legitimize Their Feelings

 Don’t Bad Mouth the Other Parent